Matt-FTW/dotfiles/.github/README.md

     yay -Sy iwgtk
     ```

+    Also, you have to enable the iwd service:

+    ```bash
+    sudo systemctl enable --now iwd.service
+    ```

-    To manage all the other network configurations, use [nm-connection-editor](https://gitlab.gnome.org/GNOME/network-manager-applet)
+    To manage all the other network configurations, use something like [nm-connection-editor](https://gitlab.gnome.org/GNOME/network-manager-applet)

 - **Keyring Support**